SAP/luigi/docs/application-setup.md

 <!-- add-attribute:class:warning -->
 > **NOTE:** The quick setup scripts are not intended for production use.

 This document shows you how to quickly set up a Luigi web application by installing some of our [examples](https://github.com/SAP/luigi/tree/main/core/examples).
 They can be a good way to learn about setting up a Luigi project, but are not intended for production use.
 How you add Luigi to your application will depend on the framework you use and the application itself.

-However, you should follow these general steps:
+In the quick setup examples on this page, you can use a single **installer** script which executes these steps:
-* Add Luigi's `npm` packages (for Luigi [Core](https://www.npmjs.com/package/@luigi-project/core)/[Client](https://www.npmjs.com/package/@luigi-project/client)) to your project dependencies.
+* Add Luigi's `npm` packages (e.g. for Luigi [Core](https://www.npmjs.com/package/@luigi-project/core)/[Client](https://www.npmjs.com/package/@luigi-project/client)) to your project dependencies.
 * Give Luigi exclusive control over your entry `index.html` file.
+* In the case of a single page application, transfer it to a "two-page application".
 * Start the server to run your application.

-Keep in mind that if you have a single page application, you need to transfer it to a "two-page application".
-You should run your application to make sure the existing router doesn't interfere.
+It's necessary to run the application to make sure the existing router doesn't interfere.

-In the quick setup examples on this page, the above steps are achieved through a single **installer** script for any of the frameworks listed below:
+You can find quick setup scripts for the following frameworks:
 * [Application setup without a framework](#application-setup-without-a-framework)
 * [Angular](#application-setup-for-angular)
 * [SAPUI5/OpenUI5](#application-setup-for-sapui5openui5)